 Director of Field Documentation and on the Board of Directors for Wild Horse

-Freedom Federation for 6 years, dedicating herself to stopping the roundup and
+Freedom Federation for 6 years.
+She dedicates herself to stopping the roundup and

 removal of wild horses from our public lands, and keeping our wild horses wild

 Carol sees her artwork as an ideal vehicle for enhancing and